carlosempd/fe-commit-history/README.md

 Please follow this steps in order to run the project;

 1- Clone or Download this project.
 In a terminal run `git clone https://github.com/carlosempd/fe-commit-history.git`.
+    (Install [git](https://git-scm.com/downloads) in case you haven't installed it yet).

-2- In the terminal navigate to the project.
+2- In the terminal navigate to the project folder.
 For example: `cd fe-commit-history `.

 3- Install node modules using `npm install`.